 Fill a large pot three-fourths full of water and bring to boil.
 Add the salt and then the tordelli.
 Cook, stirring occasionally, until the tordelli rise to the surface and are al dente, 3 to 4 minutes.

-Drain the tordelli, mix them with the ragu’ and finish with the grated parmesan.
+Drain the tordelli, mix them with the ragu’ and finish with the grated Parmigiano Reggiano.